Server Side Rendering and Client Side Rendering

 Introduction

-Even though, an HTML document with CSS and JavaScript is all it takes to make up a website, it's the rendering process which gives the user a good experience when interacting with the website.
+Even though, an HTML document with CSS and JavaScript is all it takes to make up a website, it's the rendering process that gives the user a good experience when interacting with the website.

 Staring at a blank screen till the website is built up by the browser gives a bad user experience.
-A loading screen with progress meter makes the difference.
+A loading screen with a progress meter makes the difference.
 You also don’t want to wait longer for the website to be available for interactions.
-Hence, the web developers take a call on how to render a website to give a smooth and uniform experience to the user.
+Hence, web developers take a call on how to render a website to give a smooth and uniform experience to the user.

-To look into what happens when you visit a website, you enter the URL of a website you want to visit, your computer (Client Computer) sends an HTTP request to a backend computer called a server, asking to provide the required data to view that website.
+To look into what happens when you visit a website, you enter the URL of a website you want to visit, and your computer (Client Computer) sends an HTTP request to a backend computer called a server, asking to provide the required data to view that website.

-Let's try to understand what server side rendering and client side rendering really are, and the pros and cons of using each.
+Let's try to understand what server-side rendering and client-side rendering really are, and the pros and cons of using each.

 Client Side Rendering

-In client side rendering, a server will send raw data to the client and the client will take care of rendering it from scratch.
+In client-side rendering, a server will send raw data to the client and the client will take care of rendering it from scratch.
 The server would send a near-to-empty HTML document and the links to the JavaScript.
-Once, the client has all the data from the server, it will start building the HTML page and load up the CSS, JavaScript for viewing and interacting.
-This may result in a slow load of the page in the first render, but it would be faster for the subsequent renders as it already has the data available locally to interaction, and it does not have to make a new request to the server.
+Once, the client has all the data from the server, it will start building the HTML page and load up the CSS, and JavaScript for viewing and interacting.
+This may result in a slow load of the page in the first render, but it would be faster for the subsequent renders as it already has the data available locally to interact, and it does not have to make a new request to the server.

-Unlike the server side rendering, the user would not be able to view the page until the above process of rendering is completed.
-While in the server side rendering process, the user would have a pre-rendered HTML page to view, whilst the browser is loading up the scripts for interactions.
+Unlike the server-side rendering, the user would not be able to view the page until the above process of rendering is completed.
+While in the server-side rendering process, the user would have a pre-rendered HTML page to view, whilst the browser is loading up the scripts for interactions.

-So on the client side rendering process, you won’t have the viewable page until the scripts are executed.
+So on the client-side rendering process, you won’t have the viewable page until the scripts are executed.
 The final rendered page is both viewable and intractable.
-The below image from Walmart’s Tech Blog shows us how the client side rendering process works.
+The below image from Walmart’s Tech Blog shows us how the client-side rendering process works.

 Server Side Rendering